mfbonfigli/go_cesium_tiler/README.md

 The sampling occurs using a hybrid, lazy octree data structure.
 The algorithm works as follows:
 1. All points are stored in a linked tree backed by an underlying array: this provides efficient list manipulations operations (splitting, adding, removing) and avoids dynamic allocations of slices.
-The coordinates are internally converted to EPSG 4978.
+The coordinates are internally converted to EPSG 4978 and then to a local CRS with Z-axis normal to the WGS84 ellipsoid.
 The backing array helps with CPU cache friendliness and helps achieving measurable speed improvements of up to 20% compared to a standard linked list.
 2. An octree cell is created.
 Every cell stores N points (variable).
 A cell also has a grid spacing property.
 The root node has a spacing set to the provided resolution.
 3. The points are traversed.
 Each point will fall into one of the cells the space has been divided by the given grid spacing.
 If the point is